 Key Takeaways

-- In Massachusetts, voters will decide next week whether to end the state’s harmful reliance on a high-stakes graduation exam.
+- In Massachusetts, voters rejected the state’s harmful reliance on a high-stakes graduation exam.

-- The students who most often fail—and can’t get a diploma—are English learners and students with disabilities.
+- The students who most often fail—and can’t get a diploma—have been English learners and students with disabilities.

 - Very few states still use graduation tests, which are a legacy of the No Child Left Behind era.
 Most rely on coursework and credit completion; many are thinking about the skills and competencies graduates need.

-When Massachusetts special education teacher Kelsey Romano thinks about the MCAS—the high-stakes standardized test that the state’s high school students must pass to graduate—she thinks about the student who changed her flat tire.
+When Massachusetts special education teacher Kelsey Romano thinks about the MCAS—the high-stakes standardized test that her high school students must pass to graduate—she thinks about the student who changed her flat tire.

 He’s helpful, kind, and determined, meeting academic challenges through hard work.
 A student-leader in Monument Mountain High School’s horticulture program and on its athletic fields, he has earned passing grades in his classes and grade-level proficiency in reading and math, despite a learning disability.